cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Patients with personality and dissociative disorders, as well as those with insecure attachment, experience low coherence of mind
 - Coherence pertains to the relative perceived organization/disorganization of state of mind
 - Patients benefit from learning to accurately perceive their organization of mind
-  * Use anchoring scale: "On a 1 to 10 scale, give me a number that represents your level of organization and disorganization of mind right now"
+  * **Use anchoring scale**: "On a 1 to 10 scale, give me a number that represents your level of organization and disorganization of mind right now"
 - Patients learn to assess organization of mind and recognize how it's associated with specific mental states and external context
 - Repeated use of interventions fosters increased metacognitive awareness and more consistent organization and coherence of mind